Fb1234566/parallel-matrix-transposition/README.md

 ## Execution instructions

-The executable generated using the steps in the [Build instructions](#build-intructions) and [Debug instructions](#debug-instructions) support the passage of parameters via command line arguments.
+The executable generated using the steps in the [Build instructions](#build-intructions) and [Debug instructions](#debug-instructions) supports the passing of parameters via command line arguments.
 The possible arguments are:
 - -s \<size\>: Mandatory parameter used to set the size of the matrix
 - -h: Show help information to the user